• The Future of Social Work

 Available discounts include:

-• 25% discount for field instructors currently working with NYU Silver School of Social Work graduate students
+- 25% discount for practicum instructors currently working with NYU Silver School of Social Work graduate students

 Please note: discounts may not be combined.

 Upon acceptance into the program, a $250 non-refundable deposit is required to secure your place.
 This deposit is applied to the total cost of tuition.
-Remaining payments are broken into three installments and must be paid by the due date indicated in the acceptance notification.
+Full payment is due upon enrollment in the course.

 Refund Policy for Early Withdrawal